junhuawa/junhuawa.github.io/_posts/seradio/2016-08-20-Camille-Fournier-on-Real-World-Distributed-systems.md

     1. neet to scale
     2. problems not fit to single machine ( more data/more volumes of user/more computations)
     3. Failure torlenance (system need to survive a certain amount of failure)

-    scaling and failure torlenance make each other harder!
+    Scaling and failure torlenance make each other harder!

 **Real world: Face the conflict, need to balance the 2 things, which of them they care more!**

-**CAP theorem: **
+**CAP theorem:**
     P:
     Consistency:
         can you lose data?
 Can you clients read data at the same time and see different results?
     Availibity:
         How many failures can you tolerate and still respond to clients?

-    It's a balance.
+    **It's a balance**
     Normal people faces it when build out service architecture.

 **Stateless application:**